durrantlab/autogrow4/tutorial/TUTORIAL.md

            - Pick out 3 to 6 residues which will be used to define the protein pocket.
-           - For the AutoGrow4 publication we used Chain A of the PARP-1 catayltic domain xray structure 4r6e.
+           - For the AutoGrow4 publication we used Chain A of the PARP-1 catalytic domain X-ray structure 4r6e.
 The selected residues used to define the pocket were: 763, 872, 888, 907, 988
-        2. Determine the geometric center of the pocket with Scoria's get_geometric_center function in python.
+        2. Determine the geometric center of the pocket with Scoria's `get_geometric_center` function in python.
            - In a python terminal or in a jupyter notebook environment:

 ```python